-The title of the show references Aldous Huxley’s Brave New World, in which a dystopian, or ‘negative utopian’, future defines itself through the machine age.
-Huxley dates this era to the birth of Henry Ford, the inventor of the mechanised production line; therefore as Ford was born in 1863, this exhibition begins in the year A.F.
-151.
+The slightly smartypants title of the show references Aldous Huxley’s book 'Brave New World', in which a dystopian - or ‘negative utopian’ - future defines itself through the machine age.
+Huxley dates this era to the birth of Henry Ford, the inventor of the mechanised production line.
+As Ford was born in 1863, this exhibition begins in the year A.F.
+151 (i.e 2014).

-The central structure within the exhibition is a representation of the ceiling of St Peter’s Seminary at Cardross, as interpreted by the GSA Mackintosh School of Architecture’s own Sutherland Hussey.
+The skeletal central structure within the exhibition is a representation of the ceiling of St Peter’s Seminary at Cardross, a now-ruined Modernist building within a woodland in central Scotland.
+This roof structure was interpreted by the Glasgow School of Art Mackintosh School of Architecture’s Sutherland Hussey Architects and is presented in the exhibition in cardboard, assembled from flatpack.
 The piece also forms a tribute to former tutors Isi Metzstein (1928-2012) and Andy MacMillan (1928-2014), the architects responsible for St Peter’s Seminary’s original design.
-The ruins of St Peter’s have recently been acquired by Scottish arts organisation NVA, who are now in the process of re-invigorating the building to forge a utopia of their own.
+The ruins of St Peter’s were acquired by now-defunkt Scottish arts organisation NVA, who spent nearly a decade re-invigorating the building before in 2018 reluctantly abandoning the project.

-The exhibition was curated by Jina Lee and Adam Sutherland and first shown as part of Grizedale Art’s fifteen-year retrospective; ‘The Nuisance of Landscape (2014)’.
+The exhibition was curated by Korean curator Jina Lee and Adam Sutherland and first shown as part of Grizedale Art’s fifteen-year retrospective; ‘The Nuisance of Landscape (2014)’.
 The exhibition was most recently displayed at The Glasgow School of Art, and ran from 7 Feb - 8 Mar 2015.

-An accompanying text by Michael Davis can be read in the pdf below.After Ford 151 Exhibition Text 1
+An accompanying text by Michael Davis can be read in the PDF below.After_Ford_151_Exhibition_Text_1